 Undergraduates have college tutorials and classes to support the syllabus in the first and the second years of the degree course (typically two paired tutorials per week) for which students submit written work (normally solutions to set problems).
+Student progression and reports are administered centrally via the University's OxCort system, providing tutors with an overview of each student's work at the end of each term.
 Lecturers provide problem sheets to support the lecture courses and college tutors may set these problems for solution and discussion in tutorials.
 However, college tutors may set alternative or additional problems.
-The syllabuses for Mathematics Department units in the third and fourth years of the degree course are supported by (centrally organised) intercollegiate classes which typically contain 6-10 students and are given by a class tutor supported by a teaching assistant.
+The syllabuses for Mathematics Department units in the third and fourth years of the degree course are supported by (centrally organised) intercollegiate classes which typically contain 6-10 students and are given by a class tutor supported by a graduate teaching assistant.
 For these classes students submit, before each class, written solutions to problems set by lecturers for marking by the teaching assistant or class tutor.
 Through the departmentally coordinated intercollegiate class system, the intention is that students are taught by experts in the field, usually without the need to restrict numbers of students taking options.
 A record of attendance and student achievement is recorded on the class database.
 College tutors have access to the database and can monitor the attendance and achievement of students at their college during the term.